Baton Rouge Amateur Radio Club

 Baton Rouge, LA 70821

-Club meetings are normally held on the last Tuesday of the month at 7:00 PM.
-Most of our meetings will be at the Main Library at 7711 Goodwood Blvd, Baton Rouge, LA 70806.
+Most club meetings are held on the last Tuesday of the month at 7:00 PM.

 Ken was originally licensed in 1956 as KN5GUU while his QTH was in New Orleans.
 After he received his EE degree from Tulane University He was commissioned as an Officer in the US Navy.
 Ken served in the submarine force (USS Lafayette and USS Haddo) while in the Navy.
 After his Naval service Ken worked for Exxon in Baton Rouge until his retirement In 1998.
 Since retirement, Ken has worked for several engineering firms in Baton Rouge as a Project Manager.
 His amateur radio interests include HF SSB, Amsat satellite, DX, VHF/UHF and digital modes.
 Ken currently resides in Baton Rouge and is moving to a new QTH next month.
 Ken has been a member of the Baton Rouge Amateur Radio Club since 1976.